johnnovak/RML-Amiga/docs/docs/changelog/index.md

 ## v1.0

 Welcome to the first version of RML Amiga!
-This initial release features over whopping 200 stone-cold Amiga classics.
+This initial release features over a whopping 200 stone-cold Amiga classics.

 Of course, all games come with manuals, code wheels, hint books, posters, box cover scans, and all sorts of other supplementary materials to maximise your